arobenko/mqtt/README.md

 to just clone the sources of this repository and use it without any extra manipulations of looking for the latest stable version among the tags and checking it out.

+# Licence
+The [MQTT Protocol Library](#mqtt-protocol-library) as well as [CommsChampion Plugin](#commschampion-plugin) from this repository are licensed under the classic **GPLv3 / Commercial** dual licensing scheme.
+The source code is available for anyone to use as long as the derivative work remains open source with compatible licence. **Download** and **try** it!
+If it works as expected and commercial closed source licence is required for the final product, please send me an e-mail.
+As the author and full copyright owner I will be able to provide one.
+Please refer to [Contact Information](#contact-information) below and get in touch with me if you need one.

 # Contact Information
 For bug reports, feature requests, or any other question you may open an issue